Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 Both panels contain an **OXYGEN** switch that sets oxygen supply to **ON** or **OFF**.

 Liquid oxygen remaining is shown on the :ref:`liqoxyqtyind` on the pilot's right side console.
-The gauge shows remaining liters of liquid oxygen up to 20 liters.
-(If two bottles are installed) The indicator is electrically driven and if it receives no power an **OFF** flag will be visible and it will display 0 liters remaining.
+The gauge shows remaining liters of liquid oxygen up to 20 liters (if two bottles are installed).
+The indicator is electrically driven and if it receives no power an **OFF** flag will be visible and it will display 0 liters remaining.

 Additionally the RIO :ref:`cauadvpanel` has the **OXY LOW** caution light which illuminates when the liquid oxygen quantity is below 2 liters.